What’s included in the 4 week TEFL Toulouse course?

 - Educational Technology and online teaching

-You’ll learn how to plan lessons effectively, how to create appropriate lesson aims and make sure you achieve them, how to plan the individual stages of a lesson, anticipate problems that may arise during lessons and be prepared with solutions.
+You’ll learn how to plan lessons effectively using techniques such as PPP, ARC, TTT, and how to establish appropriate learner objectives and make sure they are met.
+Also how to plan the individual stages of a lesson, anticipate problems that may arise during lessons and be prepared with solutions.
 We also look at:

-We look at some different theories of how we learn a language and different approaches we can take when teaching it, as well as the importance of different styles of learning and how they affect our approach.
+We look at some different theories regarding how humans learn a language and some different approaches we can take when teaching it, as well as the importance of considering how different people learn differently

 - Basic principles of TEFL